 Nowadays, most Android phones like Samsung Galaxy S9/S8/S7 are coupled with a 32GB, 64GB, or 128GB SD card.
 Android users store media files (photos, audios, and videos) in Android SD card built-in Android phone.
 Unfortunately, data loss sometimes occurs before you back up your files.
 Relax!
-You still have a chance to restore deleted files from Android SD card if you have stopped using your Android phone so that deleted files have not been overwritten by new contents.
-And the next thing you need to do is downloading and installing FonePaw Android Data Recovery or Data Recovery to fix SD card recovery issue.
+You still have a chance to restore deleted files from the Android SD card if you have stopped using your Android phone so that deleted files have not been overwritten by new content.
+And the next thing you need to do is downloading and installing FonePaw Data Recovery to fix the SD card recovery issue.

 People Also Like:

 - Solution 1: Android SD Card Recovery without Root

 - Solution 2: Restore Lost Files from SD Card on Android

 The most effective way to recover files from an SD card is to remove the card from your phone, then plug the SD card to the computer with an SD card adapter and use FonePaw Data Recovery to apply SD card recovery on the card.
 The lost files on the SD card can be recovered without inserting the card to phone or root.
 Deleted Documents, photos, videos, etc. can all be recovered.

 1. Insert the card into the card reader and then connect the card reader to PC.

 2. Double click to open FonePaw Data Recovery on Windows.
 On the homepage, you will see your memory card is recognized as Removable Drive.